padillacoreanolab/SLEAP_workshop/Workshop.md

 ![Labeling suggestion](Images/04.jpg)

+Tip: After running different methods, you can go to the next labeled frame by pressing "Alt" +  "Right Key"

 ## Creating Instances

 Once you have a set of frames, create an instance for each animal in your video.
 To do this, go to the "Instances tab" and click on "New Instance".